-This is Midroll’s model.
-Midroll is a major podcast advertising vendor and lets you target specific shows or categories of shows.
+A great example is Midroll, a major podcast advertising vendor that lets you target specific shows or categories of shows.
 For example, if you’re marketing a morning sickness medication, you might target podcasts about pregnancy.
 Or, if you’re advertising a widely used medical product like an over-the-counter painkiller, you would probably advertise on the whole network to find the lowest cost spots.

 While podcast content targeting doesn’t guarantee exposure to the correct audience on every listen, it is a surefire way to get listens from your target audience.
 If you find that pregnancy podcasts don’t have enough listeners, you can cast a bigger net with targeting like “women’s podcasts” and be relatively certain that you will hit your target audience.